TechTrainOps/enterprise-azure-landing-zone-platform/docs/deployments/README.md

     └── terraform apply tfplan
 ```

-This ensures that the Apply stage uses the plan generated by the deployment Plan stage.
+This ensures that the Apply stage uses the plan generated by the Plan stage.

 ## Apply Conditions

-The Apply stage depends on the Plan stage.

 The Apply stage runs only when: